pjtorres/metagenomics_tutorial/README.md

 When analyzing your dataset keep in mind that if your raw read is similar enough to anything in your reference database and your alignment parameters are 'loose' enough then it will align to that; however, you should always be skeptical of your output if you have not done the proper optimization of have a full understanding of your pipeline is doing.
 You are the bioinformatician and you need to be comfortable and confident in your pipeline.
 Sometimes you will just insert your raw reads to an online repository and press a button and you will get an output.
 How did they get that output, what were their parameters, their cutoffs, how confident are you in their results?
 Sometimes you will have to create your own pipeline and there will not be a solid blueprint - you are now the trailblazer and bioinformatician.
 So how can we be confident that we are going in the right direction?
 The simplest answer right now is understand what parameters you used and why (yes this means actually reading the papers pertaining to a given tool and figuring out if the default parameters are your best choice) and test your pipeline using a mock community.

 There are a number of public resources for microbiome bioinformatics benchmarking using artificially constructed (i.e., mock) communities.
-The one that we will use in this tutorial will be a subset of the [ZymoBiomics Mock Community](https://www.zymoresearch.com/blogs/blog/zymobiomics-microbial-standards-optimize-your-microbiomics-workflow).
+The one that we will use in this tutorial will be a subset of the [ZymoBiomics Mock Community](https://www.zymoresearch.com/blogs/blog/zymobiomics-microbial-standards-optimize-your-microbiomics-workflow) (250K reads).

 # Shotgun Metagenomic Basic Workflow